 Exercise is one component of weight loss— it’s a scientific fact.
 But that doesn’t mean your only options are weight lifting or marathon running.
 One of our favorite Fat Flushing ways to move that bod is rebounding!
-Bouncing on a mini-trampoline (known as a rebounder) is a low-impact exercise that is a great way to cleanse the lymphatic system because the up and down jumping motion parallels the way lymph nodes function.
-How does cleansing the lymph nodes impact weight ...Read More
+What is Rebounding?
+Rebounding is a form of cardio exercise that stimulates the lymphatic system.
+The up-and-down jumping motion on the minitrampoline (known as a “rebounder”) parallels the way lymph nodes function, opening and closing vertically.
+How Does This Impact Weight Loss?
+Think ...Read More

 While You Work When you’re at work, it’s likely that “exercise” is the last thing on your mind.
 But these few simple tricks can inject some active moments into your sedentary workday without disrupting your work routine.
 1. Keep a small cup for water instead of a big one.
 You’ll stand up more often for refills, plus trips to the bathroom.
 2. Get a live office plant instead of a fake one.
 Getting up to water it every so often ...Read More